-Radon is in the air we breathe, both indoors and out, so it is not possible to avoid it completely.
+Radon is in the air we breathe, both indoors and out, so it isn’t possible to avoid it completely.
 But there may be things you can do to lower your exposure.

 In the home

-Another way to test radon levels in your home is to hire a professional.
-Qualified contractors can be found through state radon offices, which are listed on the EPA web site at www.epa.gov/radon/whereyoulive.html.
+You can also hire a professional to test radon levels in your home.
+Qualified contractors can be found through state radon offices, which are listed on the EPA website at www.epa.gov/radon/whereyoulive.html.

 The EPA recommends taking steps to lower radon levels if test results show levels of 4.0 pCi/L or higher.
 This value refers to the annual average.
 If you are using a do-it-yourself test, the EPA recommends using a short-term kit first.
 If the test result is 4.0 pCi/L or higher, do a follow-up test with either a long-term or short-term kit to be sure.
 If the result is still high, you should take steps to fix the problem.

-Certain building materials may be more "radon tight" and may help reduce exposure in areas where radon levels are high.
-You can get more information from state radon offices or from qualified contractors.
+Certain building materials may be more “radon tight” and may help reduce exposure in areas where radon levels are high.
+You can get more information from your state radon office or from qualified contractors.